Coffee Extraction Fundamentals – Nuts & Bolts

 My goal with this piece is to help you understand the fundamentals of coffee brewing well enough that you can take a new coffee, or brewing method, and “Find” its full potential using this guide.
 Lets examine the main variables that influence the extraction of coffee at a microscopic level and this will guide our decisions in the brewing process.

-A roasted coffee seed only consists of 30% solubles.
+A roasted coffee seed only contains of approx 28 – 30% solubles.
 The other 70% of the bean is made of insoluble fibers and carbohydrates that create the beans structure.
 Only 20 – 22% of the solubles are desirable, so we have to understand what’s happening and when, to avoid getting the ‘bad’ 8 – 10% soluble in our brew.

 - Age of Coffee / Time off Roast

 - Dose / Brew Ratio

 - Contact Time

 - Filter Media

 How can we account for this many factors??

 Let’s start with the structure of the coffee bean.
 Simply, its a honeycomb of closed cells that lock up the solubles, and gases that are created during the roasting process.
 The age of the coffee then affects the changes that happen inside those cells.
 This in turn affects the interaction with the water.
 This is a hard one to factor in because roasting methods and green quality / age can really affect this one.
 Generally tho the lighter the roast the less the effect age has.
 A lighter roast equals a higher density, meaning that the heat from roasting has had less effect on the bean, leaving its cellular structure more intact.